m-d-grunnill/Python-and-PyGOM-tuorial/README.md

 * `jupyter notebook` This should open a web browser window.
 Double click "Python_and_PyGOM.ipnyb" to open it and begin tutorial.

 ## Download this repository
 To download this specific repository you need to first install git (see section 2.1).
-Then open git bash and enter the following commands:
+Then open git bash (or terminal) and enter the following commands:
 1. `cd *download location*` replace \*download location\* with the name of the folder you wish to download this repository to.
 2. `git clone https://github.com/m-d-grunnill/Python-and-PyGOM-tutorial.git`